Love For a Traditional Tet Holiday Sparked Among Students Via Culture Week And Tet Fair

-Besides taking part in many exciting activities of the Tet Fair, Vinsers gained deeper insights into various Tet-related topics during the Culture Week via Vietnamese Studies and Global Citizenship Education (GCED) lessons and worked together to create a vivid picture of the unique traditional holiday of Vietnam.
+Besides taking part in many exciting activities of the Tet Fair, Vinsers gained deeper insights into various Tet-related topics during the Culture Week via Vietnamese Studies and Global Citizenship Education (GCED) lessons and worked together to create a vivid picture of the unique traditional Tet holiday of Vietnam.

 Vibrant Culture Week prior to Tet Fair 2020

-Before the kick-off of Tet Fair 2020, Vinsers across the system took pleasure in exploring the Vietnamese traditional Tet holiday and the New Year celebrations of foreign countries.
+Before the kick-off of Tet Fair 2020, Vinsers across the system took pleasure in exploring the Vietnamese traditional Tet holiday and the New Year celebrations of other countries.
 They were able to learn more about Tet and the long-held custom of ancestor worship thanks to the incorporation of experience-based projects into different subjects like Vietnamese Studies, Art, Math, Science, ESL, GCED, CLISE (Character and Life Skills), etc.

 Vinsers from Vinschool Green Bay Primary school were attempting to make Tet e-cards for their family in an ICT lesson.

-In addition to acquiring further understanding of the fine Tet culture of Vietnam, Vinsers had an opportunity to put what they learned into practice via a series of events prior to the Tet Fair such as making Chung cakes, decorating classrooms, creating handmade products, arranging the five-fruit tray, writing calligraphy, drawing pictures of New Year celebrations around the world, and extending wishes to their forefathers and teachers.
+In addition to acquiring further understanding of the special Tet culture of Vietnam, Vinsers had an opportunity to put what they learned into practice via a series of events prior to the Tet Fair such as making Chung cakes, decorating classrooms, creating handmade products, arranging the five-fruit tray, writing calligraphy, drawing pictures of New Year celebrations around the world, and extending wishes to their elders and teachers.

 The Vietnamese Studies lesson “New Year in a borderless world” excited Vinsers from Vinschool Metropolis Primary school as they could share unique Tet culture of Vietnam with foreign friends.